buhrmi/buhrmi/README.md

 ### Hi there 👋

-I'm the most boring person in the world, so I became a web developer.
-I'm currently trying to make [interesting content on Twitch](https://twitch.tv/buhrmitv), but am failing hard.
+I'm buhrmi.
+And some day I hope to make [interesting content on Twitch](https://twitch.tv/buhrmitv).
 Come and say hi.

 ### Current projects